Accounting For Cryptocurrencies – The Complete Guide

 When you purchase a crypto asset with fiat money, credit your cash account and debit the crypto-asset account.

-When it comes to offering your cryptocurrency investment for sale, you must first remove the asset from your records by crediting the asset account at book value and debiting the account that represents the value received in exchange for selling your digital asset.
+When offering your cryptocurrency investment for sale, you must remove the asset from your records by crediting the asset account at book value and debiting the account representing the value received in exchange for selling your digital asset.

-Debit your cash account if you’ve sold your bitcoin for real money.
-Debit the new cryptocurrency account if you exchanged it for another digital asset.
+Debit your cash account if you’ve sold your Bitcoin for real money.
+Debit the new cryptocurrency account if you exchange it for another digital asset.

 Then, to balance the transaction, add the difference to a capital gain or loss account.

 You may also like: